|Careers advice||All staff||01799 544014|

 Phone: 01799 544930

-With over 10 years’ experience in sales and business development within the travel industry, Beverley joined the NCTJ in February 2017 as Head of development.
-This is a newly created post and Beverley will be responsible for business development, fundraising, sponsorship and overseeing our marketing programme.
+With over 10 years’ experience in sales and business development within the travel industry, Beverley joined the NCTJ in February 2017 as head of development.
+Beverley is responsible for business development, fundraising, sponsorship and overseeing our marketing programme.
 Previously Beverley worked within global exhibitions managing worldwide events and international suppliers to position their brands in line with their objectives.

 Phone: 01799 544940